openstack/charm-glance/README.md

 ## Multiple backends

+Multiple storage backend support allows for one backend of each type:

+* Ceph
+* Swift (includes Ceph RADOS Gateway)
+* S3
+* local

-If multiple storage backends are configured the cloud operator can specify, at image upload time, which backend will be used to store the image.
+With multiple backends configured, the cloud operator can specify, at image upload time, which backend will be used to store the image.
 This is done by using the `--store` option to the `glance` CLI client:

     glance image-create --store <backend-name> ...

-Otherwise, the default backend is determined by the following precedence order of backend names: 'ceph', 'swift', 's3', and then 'local'.
+The default order of precedence is given by the following backend names:
+'ceph', 'swift', 's3', and then 'local'.

-> **Important**: The backend name of 'swift' denotes both object storage solutions (i.e. Swift and Ceph RADOS Gateway).
+> **Important**: The backend name of 'swift' denotes both object storage
+  solutions: Swift and Ceph RADOS Gateway.
+Only one of these solutions can therefore be used.

 ## Actions

 This section covers Juju [actions][juju-docs-actions] supported by the charm.
 Actions allow specific operations to be performed on a per-unit basis.
-To display action descriptions run `juju actions glance`.
+To display action descriptions run `juju actions --schema glance`.
 If the charm is not deployed then see file `actions.yaml`.

 * `openstack-upgrade`
 * `pause`